 Citizens!
-I, the Olympian ideal that is your leader, the almighty TFD, have a profound reverence for heritage Italian recipes – and this is a doozy! 🙂
+I, the Olympian ideal of leadership – the almighty TFD! – have a profound reverence for heritage Italian recipes – and this one is a doozy! 🙂

-I documented this recipe from Antonio Carluccio’s UK website years ago in my secret recipe codex and it is a good thing I did, as it is no longer available online, so far as I can tell!
+I documented this recipe from Antonio Carluccio’s UK website years ago in My secret recipe codex and it is a good thing I did, as it is no longer available online, so far as I can tell!

 If you aren’t familiar with Antonio: